 Exploring the Athens nightlife scene and discovering the best bars in Athens is just as deserved of being a part of your Athens itinerary as visiting the city’s archaeological sites and ruins.
-Not to mention, experiencing Athens by night allows you to experience another side of the Greek capital, away from the history and archeological sites.
+Not to mention, experiencing Athens by night allows you to experience another side of the Greek capital.

 - 1 Athens Nightlife:The Best Bars in Athens